 How Cake Can Unite a Community

-So you might have seen a certain BBC article* last month.
-And you may also have seen my outrage over on Instagram at said article (There’s a post on my IG grid you can see here).
+So you might have seen a certain BBC article* doing the rounds last month.
+And you may also have seen my fairly volcanic reaction to it over on Instagram (there’s a post on my IG grid if you fancy a peek).

-But if you haven’t, let me fill you in.
+But if you missed the drama, let me catch you up.

 BBC Article on Office Cake Culture

-The head of the UK’s Food Standards Agency came out (albeit in a personal, not professional capacity) saying that people shouldn’t bring cake into offices for celebrations such as birthdays, farewells, promotions, and other milestones, or just because, likening it to passive smoking in the way that it can inflict harm on others (?!).
+The head of the UK’s Food Standards Agency publicly suggested — in a personal capacity, apparently — that people should avoid bringing cake into offices for celebrations like birthdays, farewells, promotions and general “we survived another week” cheer.
+She compared office cake to passive smoking in the way it can “harm” others.

 BBC Article on Office Cake Culture - aggressive